wtshorro/ece309-fall18/README.md

       * Repository cannot currently be set to private as educational account authorization is still pending.
       * added @jamesmtuck , @hongxiongncsu , and @bahji as collaborators to the repository.
   * Created Travis CI account and linked it with GitHub account.
-  * Wrote StringList Class and uploaded code to GitHub repository.
+  * Wrote StringList.cpp Class and uploaded code to GitHub repository lib/StringList.cpp .
   * Edited make file.
   * Tested build using Travis CI.